hearhellacopters/hash-maker/README.md

 ## Highway

 Highway hash function class.
-Can be returned as a `string`, `Uint8Array`, or `Buffer`.
+Can be returned as a hex `string`, `Uint8Array`, or `Buffer`.
 Can create your own with the `HIGHWAY.HIGHWAY` wrapped function or `HIGHWAY.Highway` class.

 Can be imported as: